 Swiss tax law publications and official documents on a desk

-The tax shield allows wealth tax to be limited in certain cases.
+The tax shield allows wealth tax to be capped in certain cases.
 This mechanism is in place in six cantons.
 In the Canton of Vaud, its application is a subject of debate.
 What is it all about and how does it work?

 What is the basic principle behind the shield?